keu/docs/software_versioned_docs/version-0.30/kubepodoperator.md

 - A running Airflow Deployment on Astronomer Software

 > **Note:** If you haven't already, Astronomer recommends testing the KubernetesPodOperator in your local environment.
-See [Running KubernetesPodOperator locally](kubepodoperator-local.md).
+See [Local testing](kubepodoperator.md#local-testing).

 ## Set Up the KubernetesPodOperator